cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 Iterate on the User Story.
 Add Routes and States.
 Refactor code into Modules.
 [Check it out](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/week-3.md)

-## Slides

-1. Opdracht - Week 2 Maandag 14 feb
-2. UI-Stack - Week 2 Dinsdag 15 feb

 ---

 ## Assignment

-Design and build a Single Page web App based on a User Story.
+Design and build a Single Page Web App based on a User Story.

 ### Sub tasks